Trezza10/pet-portfolio/README.md

 # Pet Portfolio

-A portfolio for lauras minimalistic pet portraits.
+A portfolio for Laura's minimalistic pet portraits.